Dixie Mission: At work in Yan'an

-Service, while under Stilwell's command, served as a diplomatic observer for both Stilwell and the American embassy in Chungking.
-Over the next three months, he sent a series of reports to Chungking and sparked controversy immediately.
+Service, while under Stilwell's command, served as a diplomatic observer for both Stilwell and the American embassy in Chongqing.
+Over the next three months, he sent a series of reports to Chongqing and sparked controversy immediately.
 Service praised the Communists and compared them to European socialists, rather than the feared Soviet Union.
 Service credited the Communists for a clean and superior society, in stark contrast to the corruption and chaos that he saw in the Nationalist areas, which were controlled by Chiang.
-However, Service was accused of being biased by the Senate Comittee of the U.S. Congress.
+However, Service was accused of being biased by the Senate Committee of the U.S. Congress.
 After visiting Yan'an, Service advocated that the US should work with the forces opposed to the Nationalists, such as the Communists, but he did not advocate abandoning Chiang.
 That opinion was shared by John Paton Davies, a position that ruined both careers.

 Colonel David Barrett evaluated the communists' military potential by observing war games between Communist troops and visiting war schools set up to train the Chinese officer corps.
 Barrett felt the Communists emphasized indoctrinating their soldiers over military training, but he believed that American advisors could train the Communist soldiers to become excellent fighters.

-The Americans were impressed by the Communists' attacks on the Japanese, often in guerilla raids.
+The Americans were impressed by the Communists' attacks on the Japanese, often in guerrilla raids.
 The last significant Communist military campaign against the Japanese had occurred four years earlier in the successful Hundred Regiments Campaign by the Chinese Communist 8th Route Army.
-However, due to subsequent retaliatory measures by the Japanese, the Communists avoided further large campaigns and restricted their activities to guerilla warfare.
+However, due to subsequent retaliatory measures by the Japanese, the Communists avoided further large campaigns and restricted their activities to guerrilla warfare.